Per-Starke/NutritionRecSys/Documentation/docu_video_text.md

 Then, please give a rating of 1-5 stars to this recipe, and submit.
 Close the tab with the recipe page, reload this page, and you'll see a new recipe as well as the updated amount of recipes you still need to rate.
-Once you are done with rating 10 recipes, you are ready to get personalized recipe recommendations.
+Once you are done with rating 10 recipes, you are ready to get your personalized recipe recommendations.

 ## Explanation of the different pages